 If you are a researcher, clinician, or organization interested in evaluating the Bipolar IN Order model, we welcome the conversation.

-Learn about our pilot partnership proposal or contact us to discuss collaboration opportunities.
+Contact us to discuss collaboration opportunities.